nteetor/yonder/docs/0.0.5/inputs/checkboxInput.md

     description: |-
       A character string or vector specifying a label for the checkbox or checkbar.
-  - name: value
+  - name: value,values
     description: |-
-      A character string, object to coerce to a character string, or `NULL` specifying the value of the checkbox or a new value for the checkbox, defaults to `choice`.
+      A character string or vector specifying values for the checkbox or checkbar input, defaults to `choice` or `values`, respectively.
   - name: checked
     description: |-
       If `TRUE` the checkbox renders in a checked state, defaults to `FALSE`.
+  - name: selected
+    description: |-
+      One of `values` specifying the initial value of the checkbar input, defaults to `NULL`, in which case no choice is selected.
   - name: '...'
     description: |-
       Additional named arguments passed as HTML attributes to the parent